isid0re/SoloLeveling/README.md

 - Hires class/build specific mercenary
 - Fully configured Autoequip for bot and mercenary (includes inventory charms)
 - Makes and equips CTA and spirit shield on swap
+- Will add and use sockets (for ex.
+PDiamonds to Moser's, Ral to Andariel's Visage)

 ## Available Characters and Builds
 | Amazon | Sorceress | Necromancer | Paladin | Barbarian | Druid | Assassin |